Trade directory · Layton metro · Utah

 Inspection Schedule

 Rough-in inspection before covering pipes, final inspection after completion.
-Schedule 24 hours in advance through Layton Building Department.
+Schedule 24 hours advance notice with Layton Building Department.

 §4